Growing a child inside of you is no small feat.

 You can continue to take prenatal vitamins throughout your pregnancy to ensure you're delivering as much goodness into your body as possible.

-In fact, including prenatal vitamins into your daily diet has been shown to support strong maternal and child nutrition, have a range of health and well-being related benefits and is an important part of prenatal care.
+In fact, including prenatal vitamins in your daily diet has been shown to support strong maternal and child nutrition, have a range of health and well-being-related benefits and are an important part of prenatal care [5].

 Can you start taking prenatal vitamins during pregnancy?